rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ✅ What is swap space and how is it managed?

 ✅ What is networking in Linux and how do you troubleshoot it?

-✅ What are common networking commands used in Linux?

 ✅ What is SSH and how does it work?